Canon XSi vs Nikon D3500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Nikon D3500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XSi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XSi and D3500 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Nikon D3500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XSi and the Nikon D3500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.